-As a Catholic institution, we seek to provide a foundational education that integrates the insights of faith and reason.
+As a Catholic institution, our mission is to provide a foundational education that integrates the insights of faith and reason.
 Students will be exposed to the spiritual, moral, intellectual and cultural traditions of the faith whilst developing an understanding of the role of Christianity in the history of Western Civilisation.
 We safeguard the search for truth by keeping in balance a range of intellectual freedoms.
 These acknowledge:

 Find out more about the history of the liberal arts and the benefits of a liberal arts education.

-Campion is proud to report outstanding results in the national Student Experience Survey.
+Campion is proud to report outstanding Student Experience Survey results.

 Find out what our graduates have achieved since their time at Campion.